• Skip to primary navigation

 If you decorate the same way each year, "sorting by type" for you may mean putting all of the dining room decorations together, all of the living room decorations together, all of the kitchen decorations together, and so on.

 Whether you decide to group by category or by room, the goal is to try to put like items together.
-That way we can easily find what we're looking for when we go to decorate next year.
+That way we can easily find what we need when we go to decorate next year.

 Step 4- Match items with appropriate bins.

-Once my items are grouped by type, it’s easy to tell what size bin I will need for each one.
-I have all of my outdoor decor in two bins, my mini trees in one bin, all of my pillows together in one bin, etc. (I used these bins and these bins to store my items.)
+I can easily tell what size bins I will need once my items are grouped by type.
+All of my outdoor decor is in two bins, my mini trees in one bin, all of my pillows together in one bin, etc. (I used these bins and these bins to store my items.)

 For ornaments, I sort the shatter resistant ornaments by color and put all of the metallic ornaments in one tub and all of the red ornaments in another tub.
 Just make sure you only do this with the plastic ones.
 Glass ones will break if you try to store them this way!